tlswg/tls13-spec/draft-ietf-tls-tls13.md

 This produces a full key derivation schedule shown in the diagram below.
 In this diagram, the following formatting conventions apply:

-- Add-Secret is drawn as taking the Old argument from the top and the New argument from the left.
+- HKDF-Extract is drawn as taking the Salt argument from the top and the IKM argument from the left.
-- Derive-Secret's first argument, represented by ".", is the secret indicated by the arrow coming in from the left.
+- HKDF's PRK argument is indicated by the arrow coming in from the left.
+For instance, the Early Secret is the PRK for generating the early_traffic-secret.

 ~~~~
                  0
                  |
                  v
-   PSK ->   Add-Secret()
+   PSK ->  HKDF-Extract
                  |
                  v
-           Early Secret  --> Derive-Secret(., "early traffic secret",
+           Early Secret  --> HKDF-Expand-Label(., "early traffic secret",
                  |                             ClientHello)
                  |                             = early_traffic_secret
                  v
-(EC)DHE ->  Add-Secret()
+(EC)DHE -> HKDF-Extract
                  |
                  v
               Handshake
-               Secret -----> Derive-Secret(., "handshake traffic secret",
+               Secret -----> HKDF-Expand-Label(., "handshake traffic secret",
                  |                             ClientHello + ServerHello)
                  |                             = handshake_traffic_secret
                  v
-      0 ->  Add-Secret()
+      0 -> HKDF-Extract
                  |
                  v
             Master Secret
                  |
-                 +---------> Derive-Secret(., "application traffic secret",
+                 +---------> HKDF-Expand-Label(., "application traffic secret",
                  |                             ClientHello...Server Finished)
                  |                             = traffic_secret_0
                  |
-                 +---------> Derive-Secret(., "exporter master secret",
+                 +---------> HKDF-Expand-Label(., "exporter master secret",
                  |                             ClientHello...Client Finished)
                  |                             = exporter_secret
                  |
-                 +---------> Derive-Secret(., "resumption master secret",
+                 +---------> HKDF-Expand-Label(., "resumption master secret",
                                                ClientHello...Client Finished)
                                                = resumption_secret
 ~~~~

 The general pattern here is that the secrets shown down the left side of the diagram are just raw entropy without context, whereas the secrets down the right side include handshake context and therefore can be used to derive working keys without additional context.
-With the exception of finished keys, the secrets down the left are never used to generate working keying material.
-Note that the different calls to Derive-Secret() may take different Messages arguments, even with the same secret.
-In a 0-RTT exchange, Derive-Secret is called with four distinct transcripts; in a 1-RTT only exchange with three distinct transcripts.
+Note that the different
+calls to HKDF-Expand-Label may take different Context arguments, even with the same secret.
+In a 0-RTT exchange, HKDF-Expand-Label is called with four distinct transcripts; in a 1-RTT only exchange with three distinct transcripts.